spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/installation.md

    'temporary_uploads_allowed_extensions' => [
         // your extensions
-        ... \Spatie\MediaLibraryPro\Support\DefaultAllowedExtensions::all(), // add this if you want to allow the default ones too
+        ... \Programic\MediaLibraryPro\Support\DefaultAllowedExtensions::all(), // add this if you want to allow the default ones too
    ],
 ],
 ]